Distributions of Integral Points and Dedekind Zeta Values: Introduction

-Here, the notation $A(T) \sim B(T)$ means that $\lim_{T \ra +\infty} \frac{A(T)}{B(T)} = 1.$ \item Using basic properties of the Brauer-Manin obstruction on $X$, the decomposition of $N(X,T)$ via the $\Gamma$-orbits of $X(\CO)$ can be rewritten via the Brauer group of $X$ (See Theorem \ref{thm-wx}).
-This step is given by Wei-Xu \cite{WX}.
+Here, the notation $A(\CT) \sim B(\CT)$ means that $\lim_{\CT \ra +\infty} \frac{A(\CT)}{B(\CT)} = 1$.
+This equi-distribution property is a refinement of the main result in \cite{Zhang}. \item Using basic properties of the Brauer-Manin obstruction on $X$, the decomposition of $N(X,\CT)$ via the $\Gamma$-orbits of $X(\CO)$ can be expressed as a sum of products of local integrals indexed by the Brauer group of $X$ (see Theorem \ref{thm-wx}).
+This step is a generalization of the work of Wei-Xu \cite{WX} for the elliptic case.
 Moreover, by the Tate-Nakayama duality,

-In fact, the local integrals in (1) are exactly the (generalized) $\kappa$-orbital integrals for the conjugation action of $G$ on $\wt{G}$ where $\kappa$ is a character on $H^1(F,T(\BA_{\bar{F}})/T(\bar{F}))$ (See Theorem \ref{thm-orbit}).
-In other words,
+This suggests that these local integrals are exactly the (generalized) $\kappa$-orbital integrals for the conjugation action of $G$ on $\wt{\fg}$ where $\kappa$ is a character on $H^1(F,T(\BA_{\bar{F}})/T(\bar{F}))$.
+Precisely (see Theorem \ref{thm-orbit}), we have

-where $f^T = f_\infty^T \otimes 1_{\wt{\fg}(\wh{\CO})} \in C_c^\infty(\wt{\fg}(\BA))$ is certain test function on $\wt{\fg}(\BA)$. \item Note that the above $\kappa$-orbital integrals are in fact certain twisted orbital integrals on $\wt{\fg}$ (See Proposition \ref{lem:kappa-inv}).
-By the fundamental lemma (See Theorem \ref{fl}) relating the twisted orbital integrals on $\wt{\fg}$ to orbital integrals on the Lie algebra of its endoscopic subgroups given by Waldspurger \cite{Wald91} and other peoples, for each $\kappa$,
+where $C_0^\Tam$ is a constant coming from the comparison of different measures and $f^\CT = f_\infty^\CT \otimes 1_{\wt{\fg}(\wh{\CO})} \in C_c^\infty(\wt{\fg}(\BA))$ is a certain test function on $\wt{\fg}(\BA)$. \item Note that the above $\kappa$-orbital integrals are in fact certain twisted orbital integrals on $\wt{\fg}$ (see Proposition \ref{lem:kappa-inv}).
+By the fundamental lemma (see Theorem \ref{fl-LW}) relating the twisted orbital integrals on $\wt{G}$ to orbital integrals on its endoscopic subgroups given by Lemaire-Waldspurger \cite{LW17}, for each $\kappa$,